ASFHyP3/hyp3_paper/paper/outline.md

 ## Outline
 - Summary
 - Statement of need
+    - As remote sensing archives become larger it's becoming infeasible to process this data locally
+    - This has promoted the movement of workflows to the cloud
+    - This is particularly true of SAR data, which is larger and more complex
     - Most SAR data require some pre-processing before they are analysis-ready
     - SAR processing is computationally-intensive and requires complicated/expensive software
     - ESA Sentinel-1 mission provides near real-time global SAR monitoring
         - There is too much satellite imagery for anybody to use
-        - OnDemand products allow for users to select AOIs for pre-processing workflow
+        - On-demand products allow for users to select AOIs for pre-processing workflow
+    - State of the field
+        - SlideRule
+            - Well-designed service for ICESAT missions
-    - Related work
+        - Descartes Labs
+            - Provides cloud SAR processing for larger customers at cost
+        - Google Earth Engine
+            - Provides services for cloud image processing
+            - SAR is not focus
+            - Not open source
+            - Lacks standardized workflows
+        - Microsoft Planetary Computer
+            - Open source cloud image processing
+            - Limited SAR support
+            - Lacks standardized workflows
 - HyP3 description
     - HyP3 development history
         - Started as a student summer intern project at UAF in 2016